Iva Polansky, when did you first become interested in history?

 Is Nelly McKay of Fame and Infamy anything like Amber?

 I wouldn’t say that.
-Both are survivors, but while Amber is completely amoral, Nelly has a moral sense instilled into her.
+Both are survivors, but while Amber is completely amoral, Nelly has a moral sense instilled in her.
 Her initial problems are too much self-confidence, her unbridled American optimism and egalitarian approach to society.
 Accompanying a newly married American heiress as a lady’s maid, she expects to catch a distinguished husband on her own, but Paris – as it was in the 1870’s – soon cuts her down to size.
 She has entered a city where marriage is a cold financial transaction, a city where an average of 15,000 children a year are born out-of-wedlock and often abandoned simply because a whole section of population is unable to save fifty francs for a marriage license.
 Nelly’s naiveté, combined with her involvement in a criminal case, soon pays dividends in difficulties.

 What you describe is a sad story.